 Anderton St Joseph’s Catholic Church

-SUNDAY XV IN ORDINARY TIME
+SUNDAY XXV IN ORDINARY TIME

 Please pray for Pope Benedict, all the sick and the housebound.